Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 |  | text0 | String | The raw text data of the answer

-## Scenario Structure
+## Scenario structure

 The Q&A matching example is presented through three types of files.
-The first type is a series of Jupyter/iPython Notebooks that show the step-by-step descriptions of the entire workflow.
+The first type is a series of Jupyter Notebooks that show the step-by-step descriptions of the entire workflow.
 The second type is a set of Python files contain custom Python modules for phrase learning and feature extraction.
 These Python modules are generic enough to not only serve this example but also other use cases.
 The third type is a set of Python files to tune hyper-parameters and track model performance using the Azure Machine Learning Workbench.

 The files in this example are organized as follows.